null822/Sandbox2D/src/Maths/Quadtree/QuadTree-Format.md

 ## [ Data Section ]

-This section contains all of the values from the `BlockMatrixValue`s stored in the `[Tree Section]`.
+This section contains all of the values from the `QuadTreeLeaf`s stored in the `[Tree Section]`.

 There is no character/symbol to denote a new value, since all of the values have the same size: `T`.
 The order does not matter here either, so long as the pointers in the `[Tree Section]` line up correctly.

-Note that this section can be compressed by merging identical values and linking the pointers correctly, though this may be expensive and slow down save speeds.
+Note that this section can be compressed by merging identical values and linking the pointers correctly, though this may be expensive and slow down save speeds, especially for large saves.